openstack-k8s-operators/dev-docs/developer.md

 `Client.MergeFrom(Helper.GetBeforeObject())` to generate the patch request that can be used in the `Reconciler.Status().Patch()` to do the minimal update the `Status` subresource.

+### Always return after update
+For safety we should return from the reconciler after doing an update on the instance.
+If we don't the we can get read-after-write consistency errors in the reconciler.

+The reason is that the reconciler is called with an object from a shared informer.
+This has a watch and a cache.
+As soon as you call Update() or Patch() the watch is going to update the shared informer, and the reconciler is queued to be called again with the state of the object at this point. i.e. Without any of the things the reconciler would change on the instance after this update.
+When the reconcile function returns we call our defer func, which updates the object again.
+At this point there is a race.
+The shared informer already has a previous reconcile queued for us.
+If we get called again before kube-apiserver has fired the watch from the second update and the informer has updated based on it, we will be called with old data. i.e. We write new data and then immediately get called again with a version of the object which doesn't contain the changes we just wrote.
+Worse, this is extremely likely to happen in practise.
+Given that we're going to be called again anyway once we call update we might  as well exit after a single update call and wait.